ericmathison/articles/understaning-require-in-ruby.md

 within an application (typically deployed applications, not within libraries) and about all `load` is good for is re-loading a script in a REPL.
 Well, that's how I see it anyway :).

-\* Prior to version 1.9, Ruby would only do a string comparison between required files.
-So if you require a file using the full path (this is typically what happens when requiring a file from the load path) and then require it again with a relative path (`require './myfile'` for example), it could inadvertently be run twice.
-Since Ruby 1.9 however the path to a required file is expanded to the full path before attempting to add it to the `$LOADED_FEATURES` variable.
-At least, that's what it appeared like from my experimentation.